Inflation in Ukraine

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-At its 5 September meeting, the National Bank of Ukraine (NBU) decided to cut the key policy rate to 16.50%, from 17.00%.
+At its 10 March, the National Bank of Ukraine (NBU) decided to cut the key policy rate to 10.00% from 11.00%, marking the sixth consecutive cut.